Athena SWAN at MDX

 - the development of an organisational structure, including a self-assessment team, to carry proposed actions forward.

 The Athena SWAN self-assessment team (SAT) currently meets once every month.
-The SAT is working together to identify necessary actions to improve gender equality at MDX, and using data and research to put together a Bronze Award application.
+The SAT is working together to identify and implement necessary actions to improve gender equality at MDX, using data and research.

 The main focus of the SAT is to:

 - Reflect on a range of quantitative and qualitative data to identify both challenges and opportunities with regards to gender equality;

 - Evaluate relevant policies, practices and activities;